stwrt/csswg-drafts/css-grid-2/MASONRY-EXPLAINER.md

 * an `ordered` value in place of `definite-first`, which causes items to be placed in their pure `order`-modified document order, rather than selecting definitely placed items first
 * a `next` value in place of `pack`, which causes each column in term to be selected, rather than using the running position to choose the shortest one

-Finally, we use the value of `align-tracks` to align, distribute, and stretch the items in each column.
-This supports a comma separated list of keywords to apply to each grid column, with the last value applying to any remaining columns.
-Alignment in the grid axis behaves as in regular grid layout.

 ## Details